covcom/205CDE/01 C9 IDE/README.md

 Basically, what happens when you create a Workspace in C9 is that the system creates a virtual machine for you using Ubuntu 14.04 with the configuration of 5GB disks etc. You need to know some basic command line operations if you work with C9 or web technologies in general.

 > Other popular Linux OSs include Fedora and openSUSE.
-For a comprehensive list, click [Put the fun back into computing](http://distrowatch.com).
+For a comprehensive list, read [Put the fun back into computing from Distrowatch.com](http://distrowatch.com).

 ### Navigate the filesystem

 The Console window (also called terminal or shell) is a way we interact with the virtual machine that hosts our workspace.
 And probably it's the most effective way.

 > They say that [Jeff Dean](https://en.wikipedia.org/wiki/Jeff_Dean_(computer_scientist)) uses just two keys '0' and '1' to talk to the console, which is probably not true.
-See [here](https://www.quora.com/What-are-all-the-Jeff-Dean-facts).
+[Read more from Quora.com](https://www.quora.com/What-are-all-the-Jeff-Dean-facts).
 >
 ![](.md_images/01.jpg)